akan-baba/cypress-tricentis-shop/README.md

 This project contains an end-to-end test automation suite for the [Tricentis Demo Web Shop](https://demowebshop.tricentis.com/), implemented using **Cypress**, following the **Page Object Model (POM)** and using fixture-driven test data.

-The framework is modular, scalable, and integrated with **Allure Reporting** for clean, interactive test dashboards.

 ---